OpenTranslationBible/open-bible/en-GB/49.Ephesians/md/ephesians-03.md

 and to make plain to everyone the administration of this mystery, which for ages past was hidden in God, who created all things.

 ## Ephesians 3:10
-His intent was that now, through the church, the manifold wisdom of God should be made known to the rulers and authorities in the heavenly realms,
+His purpose was that now, through the church, the manifold wisdom of God would be revealed to the rulers and authorities in the heavenly realms,

 ## Ephesians 3:11
 in accordance with the eternal purpose that He accomplished in Christ Jesus our Lord.